lizmat/IRC-Client/DESIGN/01-main.md

 For user modes, the `.modes` method returns a list of `Str` of the modes set.

-The received message objectect will be one of the subclasses of `IRC::Client::Message::Mode` object: `IRC::Client::Message::Mode::Channel` or `IRC::Client::Message::Mode::User`.
+The received message object will be one of the subclasses of `IRC::Client::Message::Mode` object: `IRC::Client::Message::Mode::Channel` or `IRC::Client::Message::Mode::User`.